code5ecure/CKEditor_Passive_scanner/README.md

 just execute this:
 javac -d build -cp burpsuite_pro_v2025.10.4.jar CKEditorPassiveScanner.java
-jar cf CKEditorPathScanner.jar -C build .
+jar cf CKEditorPassiveScanner.jar -C build .

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.